On Commitment and 20 Years of Service

 Pat explained this through one of her first experiences at the Leland.
 Pat’s initial outreach to a couple who both have vision impairments seemed to fall flat.
 The husband was not interested in developing any sort of communication at first.
 So instead, Pat reached out to the wife, who saw the intrinsic value in having her own personal liaison to the healthcare world.

 “She was just gaga over us the resident services team.
-We began connecting her to the services we could provide through Heartland Health Outreach and other services.”
+We began connecting her to the services we could provide through Heartland Alliance Health and other services.”

 Through her relationship with the wife, Pat was able to slowly gain the trust of the husband.
 She’s been helping provide medical access to the couple ever since.